mmbman/Katagiri/jewel-mirror-awareness.md

 So Soto is Soto, from beginning to end.
 Manifesting perfect peaceful world where all sentient beings live in peace and harmony.
 At that time Soto is Soto, but Soto is not Soto.
 Soto drops off its own framework.

 For example, take sesshin.
-If you believe sesshin as a big wrapping cloth, then different people come here and become wrapped together in sesshin.
+If you believe sesshin is a big wrapping cloth, then different people come here and become wrapped together in sesshin.
 By that understanding, you are part of sesshin.
 So, you are passive.
 And then sesshin becomes very painful for you, and you hate it.

 Because if many people come together, and each thinks this way, each has his or her own idea about sesshin.
 And they bump into each other.
 Unfortunately, during sesshin you have no chance to express your emotions, so you are very quiet.
 Apparently very calm, but inside you are watching for the chance to get out.
 Like this sutra says, like a tethered colt or a trapped rat.
 Outwardly sitting very calm, but inwardly, no way.

 So if you think of yourself as a member of sesshin, then there are always other members.
 And you compare yourself to them.
 Outwardly or inwardly, if there are more than one thing, you compare.
 That’s why you fight.
 If someone says a joke during sesshin, then you get mad.
 But the sesshin rules say you have to keep your mind calm, so you don’t fight very much.
 But the conflict is there.
 This is dualism.

 No dualism means you must be sesshin.
-You yourself are exactly Sesshin.
+You yourself are exactly sesshin.
 No gap between.
 At that time, Katagiri is sesshin.
 No concept or perception of the sesshin which you can see objectively.
 So, if you want to know sesshin, look at me.
 This is sesshin.
 Look at Tony.
 Tony is sesshin, exactly.
 So everyone is exactly sesshin, blooming.

 So Tony is Buddha means Tony is Tony.
 From beginning to end, Tony must be Tony.
 Manifesting in that small territory which we call Tony the whole world we call sesshin, where all sentient beings live in peace and harmony.